ROTH Capital lifts W&T Offshore Inc. [WTI] price estimate. Who else is bullish?

 ROTH Capital have made an estimate for W&T Offshore Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 17, 2020.
 While these analysts kept the previous recommendation, Stifel dropped their target price from $8 to $2.
 The new note on the price target was released on March 09, 2020, representing the official price target for W&T Offshore Inc. stock.
 Previously, the target price had yet another raise to $10, while Stifel analysts kept a Buy rating on WTI stock.

-W&T Offshore Inc. [WTI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.33.
-With this latest performance, WTI shares dropped by -6.45% in over the last four-week period, additionally sinking by -39.58% over the last 6 months – not to mention a drop of -39.02% in the past year of trading.
+W&T Offshore Inc. [WTI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.05.
+With this latest performance, WTI shares gained by 7.63% in over the last four-week period, additionally sinking by -31.39% over the last 6 months – not to mention a drop of -32.54% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and W&T Offshore Inc. [WTI] shares currently have an operating margin of +22.16 and a Gross Margin at +32.46.
 W&T Offshore Inc.’s Net Margin is presently recorded at +13.59.